 (1) The cost of repair (including materials and labor) does not exceed $500; or

 1. At least serious injury to any person or any loss of consciousness.
 A serious injury is an injury that qualifies as Level 3 or higher on the Abbreviated Injury Scale (AIS) of the Association for the Advancement of Automotive Medicine (AAAM).
 The AIS is an anatomical scoring system that provides a means of ranking the severity of an injury and is widely used by emergency medical personnel.
-Within the AIS system, injuries are ranked on a scale of 1 to 6, with Level 1 being a minor injury, Level 2 is moderate, Level 3 is serious, Level 4 is severe, Level 5 is critical, and Level 6 is a nonsurvivable injury.
 The FAA currently uses serious injury (AIS Level 3) as an injury threshold in other FAA regulations.

-Note: It would be considered a “serious injury” if a person requires hospitalization, but the injury is fully reversible (including, but not limited to, head trauma, broken bone(s), or laceration(s) to the skin that requires suturing).
+AIS 3 Example: A person requires hospitalization, but the injury can fully heal (including, but not limited to, head trauma, broken bone(s), or laceration(s) to the skin that requires suturing).

-Submitting the Report.
+4.4.1 Submitting the Report.
 The accident report must be made within 10 calendar-days of the operation that created the injury or damage.
 The report may be submitted to the appropriate FAA Regional Operations Center (ROC) electronically or by telephone.
-Electronic reporting can be completed at www.faa.gov/uas/.
+Electronic reporting can be completed at https://www.faa.gov/uas/.
 To make a report by phone, see Figure 4-1, FAA Regional Operations Centers Telephone List.
-Reports may also be made to the nearest jurisdictional FSDO (http://www.faa.gov/about/office_org/field_offices/fsdo/).
+Reports may also be made to the responsible Flight Standards office (refer to https://www.faa.gov/about/office_org/field_offices/fsdo/).
 The report should include the following information:

 4. Location of the accident;